In the community

 The BC Deer Protection Society has obtained footage of a clover trap/bolt gun kill.
-Our society and affiliated groups across the province have paid for ads in local newspapers, even mailing out postcards to residents, asking for permission to film the kills from private properties or for submissions of footage by the public.
+Our society and Animal Alliance of Canada have paid for ads in local newspapers, even mailing out postcards to residents, asking for permission to film the kills from private properties or for submissions of footage by the public.
 Some residents from the Kootenays have sent us footage and photographs of the plight of the Cranbrook urban deer cull victims.
 The following is the tragic end of one fawn.

 Where has Ministry oversight been while 240 deer (including the body count from this current secretive cull by Cranbrook) were trapped and bolted in BC these past two winters?
 How do full-grown bucks with antlers die?
 How do two deer trapped at once die?
 We know this video answers many questions, but we also know that it raises so many more.

 The photo above was taken on January 8, 2015.
 Two fawns are pinned under a trap that accidentally collapsed onto them.
 It is unknown if they collapsed the trap in their panic, or if the trap was faulty.
 They remained like this for two hours before the contractor arrived - the same contractor who took two shots to kill the fawn in the video.

 Over the past several months, the immunocontraceptive SpayVac has gained significant local media attention as a possible non-lethal alternative to deer culls.
 With recent endorsement by the CRD for funding to the Urban Wildlife Stewardship Society, our region is about to undertake non-lethal deer population control, the beginning of a scientific deer count, public education, and deer/vehicle mitigation led by a volunteer group.

 Does DeerSafe endorse SpayVac?